cli-kit/cli-define/README.md

 # Define

-Defines the argument for a command line interface.
+Defines the arguments for a command line interface.

 ## License